woocart/localizations/UK/products-cosmetics.md

 - Tree Mushroom Extract - Tightens pores and refines skin texture
 - Vitamin E - Softens and protects the skin’s lipid barrier for healthy looking skin

-### Laura Geller - Hollywood Blushing baked blush trio
+### Laura Geller - Hollywood Blushing Baked Blush Trio

 Price: 25

-Laura Geller’s best-selling blush favorites packed in one travel-friendly palette.
+Laura Geller’s best-selling blush favourites packed in one travel-friendly palette.
 Four beautiful, universally-flattering shades of pink, peach, warm rose, and bronze so you can handle pale winter skin like a star!
-One sweep seamlessly blends color for a camera-ready glow that’s close-up approved.
+One sweep seamlessly blends colour for a camera-ready glow that’s close-up approved.
 - easy to use, offering buttery blending and a natural-looking finish
 - the heavenly hues (left to right) start with ‘Pink Grapefruit’, a mauve-beige tone sublimely streaked with shimmering pink
 - next up, ‘Bora Bora’ (which also features a ‘Maui Lip’ imprint) combines pearlescent peach-pink with an opalescent, tawny rose heart